-Lulu didn’t know why Cindy wants to Iowa.
+Lulu doesn’t know why Cindy wants to Iowa.
 Can’t she just find a writer’s workshop in New Jersey or somewhere close by?
 Lulu doesn’t want to ask in case it is a common knowledge and the very inquiry reveals her ignorance.
 Lulu’s proud that she’s read a lot of books and knows a lot of things–as an anthropologist, she has to.
 She even wants to talk about Kuching and East Malaysia with Cindy, its formation at the end of the British colonial period, its colorful ethnic conflicts between people from Philippine and Indonesia.
-However, she thinks Cindy doesn’t know much about her parents’ background or the place they come from.
+However, she thinks Cindy doesn’t know much about her parents’ background or the place they came from.

 “So what’s happening in your life?”
 Cindy suddenly asks.